EU Commission chief appeals to Russia over Moldova

 Russia has flexed its muscles less over Moldova and Georgia than it did last year over Ukraine's plans to sign up for an association agreement with the EU.

-Deputy Foreign Minister Grigory Karasin signaled Russia's displeasure to Moldovan Prime Minister Iurie Leanca during talks on Tuesday, warning of "complications" in economic ties and a "serious test for them."
+Deputy Foreign Minister Grigory Karasin signalled Russia's displeasure to Moldovan Prime Minister Iurie Leanca during talks on Tuesday, warning of "complications" in economic ties and a "serious test for them."

 FEARS OF RUSSIAN RETALIATION